National Botanic Gardens

 Between 1843 and 1869, the Gardens built several glasshouses to protect the exotic flowers and shrubs from the city’s wet climate.

-The Dublin National Botanic Gardens of Ireland is situated just 3km from the city center.
-As one of Dublin’s most-visited free attractions, we highly recommend getting away from the hustle and bustle and enjoy a couple of hours discovering these remarkable Gardens.
+The Dublin National Botanic Gardens of Ireland is located just 3km (1.8 miles) from the city centre.
+As one of Dublin’s most-visited free attractions, we highly recommend getting away from the hustle and bustle and enjoying a couple of hours discovering these remarkable Gardens.

 Schedule